sil3ntH4ck3r/WebVulnLab/README_en.md

 **IMPORTANT NOTE**: Run the installation script with superuser privileges.

-To install and use the Pentesting-Web-Lab tool, follow these steps:
+To install and use the WebVulnLab tool, follow these steps:

 1. Download the GitHub repository using the following command in your terminal:

 ```
-git clone -b dev https://github.com/sil3ntH4ck3r/Pentesting-Web-Lab.git
+git clone -b dev https://github.com/sil3ntH4ck3r/WebVulnLab.git
 ```
 > If you don't have Git installed yet, download and install it from its [official website](https://git-scm.com/downloads).